micag2025/Agentic_AI_Developer_Certification_Project3/README.md

 - Includes detailed setup, deployment, and usage documentation
 - Demonstrates security measures and monitoring capabilities
 - Provides working UI application with clear user workflows

-## Project Description

-This project builds on the multi-agent system developed for Ready Tensor in the publication [Agentic AI Developer Certification: LangGraph-Orchestrated Research Assistant for Ready Tensor](https://app.readytensor.ai/publications/agentic-ai-developer-certification-langgraph-orchestrated-research-assistant-for-ready-tensor-IQBETLgAsJ9X), enhancing it for production use by integrating:
-- **Guardrails:** Input/output validation, prompt protection, and structured response constraints.
-- **Observability:** Logging, feedback capture, and instrumentation.
-- **Deployment:** Streamlit-based app, Docker support, and cloud hosting options.
-- **Documentation:** Limitations, usage guides, walkthroughs, and safety considerations.

 The repository demonstrates best practices for agentic AI development, from initial design to real-world deployment.